What is God?

 Jesus Said “I Am a Man”

 Jesus never claimed to be God Himself but He did claim to be the Christ.
-He told us plainly that he was a man, a human being like us.
+He told us plainly that He was a man, a human being like us.
 “I am a man who has told you the truth!”
 He was a man who came in His Father’s name, did the works His Father showed Him and spoke the words His Father put in His mouth.
 (John 14:24) Jesus was a perfect man and His courage, compassion and sacrifice on Calvary were all intensely personal.
 We declare that anti-scriptural notions like the “hypostatic union” and Jesus’ so-called “impersonal human nature” detract from the beauty and glory of His life.

 Copyright 2022 by Bob Shutes